 Avoid contact between brake fluid and painted parts.
 Brake fluid attacks paint.
+Only use clean brake fluid from a sealed container.

 - Move the brake fluid reservoir mounted on the handlebar to a horizontal position.

 - Remove screws 1.

 - Take off cover 2 with membrane 3.

-- Remove screw 4 and 5. - Press back the brake linings by slightly tilting the brake caliper laterally on the brake disc.
-Carefully pull the brake caliper backward from the brake disc. - Press the brake piston back into the basic position and ensure that brake fluid does not flow out of the brake fluid reservoir; extract some if necessary.
+- Remove screw 4 and 5.

+- Press back the brake linings by slightly tilting the brake caliper laterally on the brake disc.
+Carefully pull the brake caliper backward from the brake disc.

+- Press the brake piston back into the basic position and ensure that brake fluid does not flow out of the brake fluid reservoir; extract some if necessary.

 - Remove lock ring 6.

 - Remove screw 7.

 - Remove the brake linings.

 - Clean the brake caliper.

 - Position new brake linings.